 One of Mary Tom's classic square bead necklaces.
-18 inches long. $485 We have one in Tucson and one in Santa Fe - along with a round bead version.
+18 inches long. $485 We have one in Tucson - along with a round bead version in both locations.

 Steve Yellowhorse made both pairs of earrings.
 The one at left is accented by a small piece of Sleeping Beauty turquoise at the bottom.
-3 3/8 inches long. $130 (SANTA FE) The 'ribbon' earrings at right are 3 inches long and $110.
+3 3/8 inches long. $130 (SANTA FE) The 'ribbon' earrings at right are 3 inches long and SOLD.
 (TUCSON) We have a shorter pair in our Santa Fe shop.

 A beautiful pair of spiderweb turquoise mosaic earrings by Abraham Begay.
 1 1/8 inches in length and $300.
 (TUCSON) The stunning pair at right were made by Olivia Whitethorne and are set with various shades of coral, along with turquoise and charoite.
 1.25 inches long $375.
 (SANTA FE)